game-stop/veejay/README.md

 If you want veejay to be optimized for the current cpu-type, you do not need to pass any parameters.
 If you don't now what cpu veejay will be running on , pass `--with-arch-target=auto` to configure.

-Before running veejay, be sure to add/link some TrueType fonts in
+Before running veejay, be sure to add or link some TrueType fonts in

     $HOME/.veejay/fonts